 You certainly can, and there’s no penalty for doing so.
 It’s tough raising a family these days.
 The expenses sometimes keep piling up.
 That’s why we recommend you compare health insurance regularly to make sure you’re getting the best deal.

 How Do I Find the Best Family Health Insurance Cover from our Panel of Insurers?

 Billy Sumo can help you out there because he has a love for helping every day Aussie families save money.
-You deserve the bets deals, and Billy does the hard work to find them for you.
-So, for the best family health insurance cover, let Billy compare prices for you.
+You deserve the great deals, and Billy does the hard work to find them for you.
+So, for great family health insurance cover, let Billy compare prices for you.